Rene

 arranged in the free centre of both flat rings (43 and 52) and

-fuel being used.
-Furthermore said set of replaceable parts (A)
+the fuel being used.
+Furthermore said set of replaceable parts

-includes at least one central air injector (16) located in the
+(A) includes at least one central air injector (16) located in

-in its title, is intended to provide a device for generating and
+states in its title, is intended to provide a device for

-transmitting heat capable of operating with fuel in any physical
+generating and transmitting heat capable of operating with fuel

-combustion efficiency, i.e. that the fuel consumption is intended
+to maximize the combustion efficiency, i.e. that the fuel

 [0002] Likewise, the present invention is Intended to describe a